jburguete/genetic/README.md

 significative bits.
 Valid values are:
-	* *SELECTION_ADAPTATION_TYPE_LINEARRANK* (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities.
+	* *SELECTION_ADAPTATION_TYPE_LINEARRANK* (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities
 	* *SELECTION_ADAPTATION_TYPE_RANDOM*: the mother is selected randomly between the survival entities
 	* *SELECTION_ADAPTATION_TYPE_BESTOF2*: the mother is the best of two